Apportionment by country: Norway

-Out of the 169 seats in the Storting, 150 are apportioned among the 19 Counties of Norway with deliberate bias in favor of rural areas.
+Out of the 169 seats in the Storting, 150 are apportioned among the 11 Counties of Norway with deliberate bias in favor of rural areas.
 The number of seats for a county is decided using a formula in which a county receives 1 point for every inhabitant and 1.8 points for every square kilometer of land area.
 However, the bias is reduced by the 19 compensation seats, which are given to parties that are underrepresented.
 Thus the system does not have a great effect on the partisan composition of the Storting, but does result in more MPs coming from rural counties.
 Electoral researcher Bernt Aardal calculated that if the 2009 parliamentary election had been conducted without this bias, the Labour Party and Progress Party would both have lost a seat, while the Red Party and Liberal Party would each have gained one, reducing the majority of the Red-Green Coalition from 3 seats to 1.

+Portugal

+The Portuguese unicameral parliament is called Assembly of the Republic and consists of 230 members elected from 22 multi-member electoral constituencies.
+Of these, four are apportioned to the two constituencies representing the Portuguese expats, each getting two members: Europe and Outside Europe respectively.
+The remaining 226 members are apportioned proportionally by number of electors, according to the d'Hondt method, among the 18 districts in mainland Portugal and the two archipelagoes that form autonomous regions.

+Each constituency's seats are apportioned proportionally to votes, according to the d'Hondt method, among the running parties' closed lists.